Mixmorks/OSUSVT/README.md

 This is the code for the Oregon State University Solar Vehicle Team's Racecar.
 To-Do List:

-  1) Create a main.cs and initiate the main routine.
+  1) Create Body Control Module and Battery Control Module Classes

-  2) Create a subroutine for opening ports.
+  2) Implement Arduino Interface

+  3) Test GPS interface with actual GPS